Adecoagro S.A. research snapshot

 Fundamental monitor

-Track Q2 2026 earnings on August 11, 2026 for EBITDA, sugar and ethanol crush volumes and margins, fertilizer sales, dairy revenue, crop harvest results, free cash flow, debt levels, and Tether-related governance disclosures.
+Track the next earnings report (estimated between August 11 and August 17, 2026 depending on the source) for EBITDA, sugar and ethanol crush volumes and margins, fertilizer sales, dairy revenue, crop harvest results, free cash flow, debt levels, the Caarapo acquisition timeline, and Tether-related governance disclosures.

 Position sizing should reflect that AGRO is a small-cap, high-debt, commodity-linked South American agribusiness with an unusual controlling shareholder, not a low-risk compounding business.